0xdaniooo/Daniooo-Website/README.md

 - Responsive layout which works across various screen sizes (desktop, mobile etc)
 - Animations and other little details to make the website feel alive
 - Content is added to the DOM and rendered onto the screen dynamically through JavaScript
-- Sorting functionality for content collections
+- Display content based on collections
+- Ability to change content sorting

 ## Home Page